haikyuu/hugo-blog/content/posts/deploying-edge-db-to-digital-ocean.md

 ## Setting up Digital ocean

-Signing up for Digital Ocean requires you to enter your credit card and verify your ID.
+Signing up for [Digital Ocean](digitalocean.com/) requires you to enter your credit card and verify your ID.
 Yes, i know ...
 Tedious!
 But fear not.
 That's the only tedious part of it.
 First, it was super quick (less than a minute).
-And after that it gets a lot easy.
+And after that it gets easier.

 - Creating a droplet was fast and easy.
 I went with the smallest one i chose Ubuntu as a distro.
 - Setting up SSH was quite easy.
 So i used it as if it was my own machine.
 I installed VIM and ohmyzsh and a couple more utilities.